-Last Updated on August 8th, 2019
+Last Updated on September 11th, 2019

 Article Table of Contents

 Some studies show that rose petal has antimicrobial properties and may be able to kill p. acnes, the specific type of bacteria associated with pimples and cysts.
-Research is still very limited, so we don’t feel confident saying that rose petal can definitely reduce acne, but we can say that we’re hopeful, and it makes sense for Thayers’ to include it in their toner.
+Research is still very limited, so we don’t feel confident saying that rose petal can reduce acne, but we can say that we’re hopeful, and it makes sense for Thayers’ to include it in their toner.

-Witch hazel is a very popular skin care ingredient because it can reduce the oil and inflammation that cause increased acne, however, we’ve discovered that it is best used for very oily skin only.
+Witch hazel is a very popular skincare ingredient because it can reduce the oil and inflammation that cause increased acne, however, we’ve discovered that it is best used for very oily skin only.
 Research has shown that witch hazel contains antioxidant properties, which helps protect the skin and reduce inflammation.
 In theory, this should make witch hazel an ideal ingredient for treating sensitive skin, but in reality, witch hazel often causes redness and irritation in those with dry, sensitive, or even normal skin.
 This is due to its other main property: astringency.
 Witch hazel is an astringent, which means it absorbs moisture, which is ideal for oily skin but not so great for dry or sensitive skin.

 Research has found that aloe vera speeds up the wound healing process and reduces scarring, which is very important for some people whose acne tends to turn into scars rather than fading away, and some research suggests that aloe vera makes other acne-fighting ingredients more effective.
-As far as we can tell, aloe vera is a great natural ingredient for acne skin care in all skin types.
+As far as we can tell, aloe vera is a great natural ingredient for acne skincare in all skin types.

-When it comes to skin care, it’s not just about which ingredients you use, it’s also about which ones you avoid, and when it comes to toners, it’s important to avoid alcohol.
+When it comes to skincare, it’s not just about which ingredients you use, it’s also about which ones you avoid, and when it comes to toners, it’s important to avoid alcohol.
 That’s one thing Thayers’ Rose Petal Witch Hazel Toner with Aloe Vera has going for it: it’s completely alcohol-free.

-Small amounts of alcohol are common in most skin care products because they help keep the ingredients spread out evenly, but when alcohol of any kind is listed as one of the first three ingredients, it is likely to cause more harm than good.
+Small amounts of alcohol are common in most skincare products because they help keep the ingredients spread out evenly, but when alcohol of any kind is listed as one of the first three ingredients, it is likely to cause more harm than good.
 Large amounts of alcohol dry out the skin, which might sound like a good thing if you have oily, acne-prone skin, but in reality, dry skin is never a good thing for acne.
 We need a small amount of oil on our skin to protect it from irritation and inflammation, and if our skin gets dried out and we lose that protective layer, breakouts are almost always the result.
 Whenever our skin is irritated and inflamed, the pores constrict, trapping oil, dead skin cells, and bacteria inside where they form blackheads, whiteheads, and pimples.

 Thayers’ uses other ingredients to dry up excess oil, like witch hazel, that are generally less irritating.
 However, as the reviews demonstrate, many people are just as sensitive to witch hazel as they are to alcohol, so it may not be as great of an alternative as many people once thought.

 Thayers’ Rose Petal Witch Hazel Toner with Aloe Vera reviews are a bit of a mixed bag.
-Some are absolutely glowing, saying that this toner completely changed their skin, while others claim that the toner made them break out even worse and quickly became intolerable.
+Some are glowing, saying that this toner completely changed their skin, while others claim that the toner made them break out even worse and quickly became intolerable.

-On Amazon, Influenster, and Thayers’ own website, this product receives an average of 4 out of 5 stars, but when we took the time to actually read through some of the comments, it became clear to us that while many people enjoy Thayers’ Rose Petal Witch Hazel Toner with Aloe Vera, another very large group of people did not enjoy it at all.
+On Amazon, Influenster, and Thayers’ website, this product receives an average of 4 out of 5 stars, but when we took the time to actually read through some of the comments, it became clear to us that while many people enjoy Thayers’ Rose Petal Witch Hazel Toner with Aloe Vera, another very large group of people did not enjoy it at all.
 Many people expressed frustration with how much the product irritated their skin, others found that it had no effect on their acne whatsoever, and still others even had a strong allergic reaction.
 Because it still has such a high star rating, we have to assume that the toner works well for some, but based on the written reviews, we also must admit that it can be disastrous for others.

 Because it contains witch hazel, a powerful, often irritating astringent, we believe that people with oily skin are more likely to have a 4- or 5-star experience with Thayers’, while those with sensitive or dry skin are more likely to run into the many problems outlined by some of the written reviews.
-If you have sensitive skin, we recommend trying a different toner that doesn’t include alcohol or witch hazel, or skipping the toner step altogether.
+If you have sensitive skin, we recommend trying a different toner that doesn’t include alcohol or witch hazel or skipping the toner step altogether.

-If you prefer a low-maintenance skin care routine, you may be able to simplify things by skipping the toning step entirely.
+If you prefer a low-maintenance skincare routine, you may be able to simplify things by skipping the toning step entirely.
 Back in the 1950s, skin creams involved much heavier ingredients than those used today, and skin cleansers were not able to remove all of the residue left behind by said creams.
 To clear the skin entirely, people used toners in addition to face washes.
 These toners absorbed and exfoliated any ingredients left behind on the skin.
 Today, our creams are lighter and leave little to no residue behind after using a basic face wash, which leads to the question, are toners necessary anymore?